salkuadrat/lucifer/README.md

 }
 ```

-Then use it in your main app like this.
+Then use it in your main app like so.

 ```dart
 final app = App();